way365/bazo-miner/README.md

 * `--commitment`: The file to load the validator's commitment key from (will be created if it does not exist)
 * `--rootkey`: (default: key.txt) The file to load root's public key from this file.
 A new public private key is generated if it does not exist yet.
 Note that only the public key is required.
 * `--rootcommitment`: The file to load root's commitment key from.
 A new commitment key is generated if it does not exist yet.
+* `--root-chparams`: The file to load root's chameleon hash parameters from.
+A new set of parameters is generated if it does not exist yet.
 * `--confirm`: In order to review the miner startup options, the user must press Enter before the miner starts.

 Example